void

 Background

 Platnéřská ulice is a street in Staré město, Prague.
-It was renovated around 1908 and changed character completely.
+It was redeveloped around 1908 and changed character completely.

 In 1910 there were two wine taverns in the street: Antonín Kafka's in no. 9 and František Müller's in no. 15.